 Building a Brighter, Substance-Free Wisconsin

 Every day, substance use impacts families, friendships, and futures across Wisconsin.
-At NEWAHEC, we believe in the power of prevention—because every person who never starts is a victory.
+We believe in the power of prevention—because every person who never starts is a victory.

 Empower Through Education